April 8, 2026 in Blend momentum

 If you’re building AI-powered workflows and want to connect to the Blend platform, the Autopilot MCP server is available in beta today.
 Contact your Blend account team to get access.
 Self-serve enablement is coming soon.

-Enterprise controls for AI agents are built in
+Access controls are built in

 Opening up the platform to AI agents means the controls have to be right from the start.
 They are.